Lalique: Works

 Today, Lalique produces an array of luxury products in five main categories: jewellery, decorative items, interior design, perfumes, and art.
-The company is best known for the production of artistic glass works, primarily using crystal (lead glass) since the mid-twentieth century.
+The company is best known for the production of artistic glass works and fragrances such as Lalique Encre Noire, primarily using crystal (lead glass) since the mid-twentieth century.
 The addition of perfumes (in 1992) and non-glass decorative items and art (since 2011) are recent additions to Lalique's product line.
 Reproductions of designs by René Lalique have increased since 2009.

 From its founding until the 1900s–1910s, Lalique was one of France's foremost Art Nouveau jewellery designers.
+Famous for designs combining precious stones and metals with non precious materials such as horn, glass and enamel.
 In the first two decades of the twentieth century, Lalique transitioned into one of the world's most renowned makers of artistic glass objects.
 During the first half of the twentieth century, Lalique produced perfume bottles, vases (about 300 designs), hood ornaments (30 designs), and decorative glass works, such as inkwells, bookends, and paperweights.
-Lalique also designed several interiors, incorporating copious amounts of glass, including interiors for: the SS Paris, the SS Ile de France, the SS Normandie, Orient Express railroad cars, Peace Hotel (Shanghai), Oviatt Building (Los Angeles), and St Matthew's Church (Jersey).
+Sometimes collaborating with his daughter Suzanne Lalique, Lalique also designed several interiors, incorporating copious amounts of glass, including interiors for: the SS Paris, the SS Ile de France, the SS Normandie, Orient Express railroad cars, Peace Hotel (Shanghai), Oviatt Building (Los Angeles), and St Matthew's Church (Jersey).